Kamalesh2021/VSD/README.md

 3. Clock tree synthesis and signal Integrity
 4. Timing analysis with real clocks

-Usage of delay Tables, setup Timing Analysis, hold Timing Analysis, clock Jitter & uncertainities, clock tree routing and buffering using H tree algorithm, crosstalk and clock net shielding improve the design towards the practical senario.
+Usage of delay Tables and considering setup Timing Analysis, hold Timing Analysis, clock Jitter & uncertainities, clock tree routing and buffering using H tree algorithm, crosstalk and clock net shielding improve the design more towards the practical senario.

 Lab Activities on Day-4: